-Multiple factors influence how, when, and where we work.
+Multiple factors influence how we work, when we work, and where we work.
 A preliminary literature review has revealed that there is no longer a one-size-fits-all approach to how we work and the kind of spaces we work in.
 This project investigates the longer-term effects of post-Covid work life, how workplace design influences human behaviour and how meaningful connections are made at work.